dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_one/1-1_fildir.md

 To understand what a "home directory" is, let's have a look at how the file system as a whole is organized.
 At the top is the **root directory** that holds everything else.

-We refer to it using a slash character `/` on its own; this is the leading slash in `/home/oski`.
+We refer to it using a slash character `/` on its own; this is the leading slash in `/home/mobaxterm`.

 Note that the slashes point the *opposite* way on Unix machines.
-Backslashes are reserved for handling special characters like "\n".
+Backslashes, which separate levels of a directory in Windows, are reserved for handling special characters like "\n".

 Inside that directory are several other directories: `bin` (which is where some built-in programs are stored), `data` (holding miscellaneous data files) `etc` (where local configuration files are stored), `tmp` (for temporary files that don't need to be stored long-term), and so on.